 Conversion using TAXUD ieCA

-The scenario starts when a message is submitted by NA “Legacy” to an NA “To Be” according to the “Legacy” specifications (message structure and message formatting).
-This means that the message shall be converted (Upgraded) by NA “To Be” as per Technical Conversion Specifications using the TAXUD ieCA convertor following reception from the Common Domain [Seq.
+The scenario starts when a message is submitted by an NA “Legacy” to an NA “To Be” according to the “Legacy” specifications (message structure and message formatting).
+This means that the message shall be converted (Upgraded) by the NA “To Be” as per Technical Conversion Specifications using the TAXUD ieCA convertor following reception from the Common Domain [Seq.
 1-3].
-In this scenario is assumed that upgrade conversion is performed successfully by ieCA.
+In this scenario, it is assumed that upgrade conversion is performed successfully by ieCA.

 Upon receiving the converted message (e.g. IE501C), the NA “To Be” might identify errors at the following levels and for which error handling is defined per case as illustrated in Figure 15: